 Atrial fibrillation is defined as an arrhythmia or an irregular heartbeat that originates in the upper chambers of the heart.
-This means that blood is often not transferred effectively from the upper to the lower chambers, which can lead to blood clots, stroke, heart failure and other complications.

 Symptoms for atrial fibrillation, also called “AFib” or “AF,” may overlap with other cardiac conditions, such as: